• Skip to primary navigation

 XXXIII.
 Slow-motion chest press

-Benefits of Chest Press Dumbbells
+Benefits of the Dumbbell Chest Press

 1. Targeted Muscle Activation

-chest muscles
+anatomy of chest muscles

 2. Builds Chest Muscles